-(phone numbers for Customer Service are printed on the back cover of this booklet).
-You must pay the full cost of your Tiers 3 (excluding select insulins if you do not receive "Extra Help"), 4 and 5 drugs until you reach the plan's deductible amount.
+You will pay a yearly deductible of \$505 for 2023 on Tiers 2, 3, 4 and 5 drugs.
+You must pay the full cost of your Tiers 2, 3, 4 and 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible and will start receiving coverage immediately.

-- Your "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs. - The "deductible" is the amount you must pay for your Part D prescription drugs before the plan begins to pay its share.
+The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.

-For the Plus plan, once you have paid \$445 for your drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.
+Once you have paid \$505 for your Tiers 2, 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.